Tom Wham: TSR

 In May 1977 he began working for TSR, Inc. at their Lake Geneva, Wisconsin headquarters as a general office worker, the company's 13th employee.
 After running the Dungeon Hobby Shop for a summer, he was moved upstairs to the company's art department.
-Wham worked with Dave Sutherland and Dave Trampier on the original Monster Manual.
+Wham worked with Dave Sutherland and his brother-in-law Dave Trampier on the original Monster Manual.
 Wham began doing some creative work for the company, contributing a handful of illustrations for the original AD&D Monster Manual, including the creature called the beholder.
 Other work included co-editing (with Timothy Jones, Mike Carr, and Brian Blume) the first edition of Gamma World.
 He also made a deal with Tim Kask, editor of The Dragon, to do a game in the centerfold, called Snit Smashing; this led to other games in Dragon, including The Awful Green Things from Outer Space.
 These games, printed on cardstock and included in the centerfold of the magazine, usually featured artwork supplied by Wham.

 Notable games published this way include: